AppComponent is doing everything at the moment.

 That's not sustainable.

-We should refactor data access to a separate service
+Data access should be refactored to a separate service

-and share it among the components that need data.
+and shared among the components that need data.

-We’ll learn to create services in the next tutorial chapter.
+You’ll learn to create services in the next tutorial page.